-The Kremlin garden gradually acquired the outlines of the organized park.
-There were parallel alleys along each wall, balking at the platforms with flower beds (of different shapes) and garden houses.
-In the garden there were even a flower clock, but in 1910 it was again ruined by Tula hooligans, and the head of the garden did not become to restore the gimmick.
-Each alley had its unofficial name.
-For example, there was a pantry alley at the eastern wall, where was situated the buffet with an exquisite cuisine.
-Along the coast the most secluded alley - the alley of Love or the alley of "sighs and kisses" was situated.
-There were also the class alleys: nobiliary, middle-class, merchants.
-They got their names not because of the fact that merchants were not allowed to the nobiliary alley.
-The fact was that the representative bodies of those classes - the Nobility Assembly, the Merchant House and the House of the middle-class - sponsored their beautification.
-From Ivanovskiy gate to the river there was a Theatrical Alley in honor of the theater "Olympia".
-On the same alley performances in the circus tent and in the booth of live walruses were held.
-In 1884, the Tula merchant Vasily Fedulovich Safonov got the permission to construct a building for swings and shooting range for shooting from the Montecristian windmills.
-Wooden buildings of attractions were located to the right of the tower of the Ivanovo Gate near the playground for musical performances.
-Rolling balls in a bowling alley, or shooting at targets in a dash, visitors listened to a brass band, located in the neighborhood.
-A little later there appeared air swings, designed by the peasant Mikhail Lavrentiev.
-This attraction was intended for loving couples.
-Eight gondolas were stuck to the common cross-bar and each of them had enough space for two persons.
-The organizers of these attractions did not forget about the children who could play in the "throwing of the rings".
-The object of this game was to throw rings from a certain distance, falling on a pole.
+Gradually, the Kremlin Garden acquired the shape of a perfectly arranged park.
+Parallel alleys, which came to the grounds with flower beds (of different shapes) and arbors, ran along each wall.
+Even flower clocks were located in the garden but in 1910, they were once again ruined by Tula hooligans, and the head of the garden did not restore the wonder.
+Each alley had its own unofficial name.
+For example, a pantry alley ran at the eastern wall: here was a buffet with a very fine cuisine.
+The most secluded alley ran along the coast, the Alley of Love or the alley of "sighs and kisses."
+There were estate alleys as well: noble, philistine, and merchant.
+They got their name not because some merchant could not wander with his girlfriend on the noble alley.
+The matter is that representative bodies of these estates, the Noble Assembly, the Merchant Society, and the Philistine Society, invested in the improvement of these parts of the garden.
+From the Ivanovskiye Gate to the river was a theater alley in honor of the Olympia Theater.
+On the same alley, there were performances in the circus tent and in the booth of live walruses.
+In 1884, Tula merchant Vasily Fedulovich Safonov received a permit to construct a building for swings and shooting gallery for shooting Monte Cristo rifles.
+Wooden attraction buildings were located to the right of the tower of the Ivanovskiye Gate next to the platform for musical performances.
+While rolling balls in a bowling alley or shooting at targets in a shooting gallery, visitors heard a brass band located nearby.
+A little later there were air swings designed by the peasant Mikhail Lavrentiyev.
+This attraction was intended primarily for couples in love.
+Eight gondolas, each holding two people, were suspended on the common crossbar.
+Organizers of attractions did not forget about children who could play in "throwing-rings."
+The aim of the game was to throw rings from a certain distance trying to getting them on a pole.

-In August 1897 the first public session of the Cinématographe took place in the garden during the provincial trade shows on the initiative of the arms factory engineer Litvinov.
-That is how the movies appeared in Tula.
+In August 1897, the first public session of cinematography was held in the garden during the provincial handicraft and industrial exhibition on the initiative of the engineer of the arms factory Litvinov.
+That was how the cinema came to Tula.

-The Kremlin garden may be compared to the Aleksandrovsky Garden in Moscow.
-Apart from the monument to Karl Marx in the garden there are monuments to Peter the Great and to Fevronya of Murom and also a commemorative sign on the site of the barricade was built by workers in October 1905.
+The Kremlin Garden is similar to the Alexander Garden in Moscow.
+In addition to the monument to Karl Marx in the garden, a monument to Peter and Fevronia of Murom, as well as a memorial sign on the site of the barricade built by workers in October 1905, is erected.